lojoja/clickext/README.md

 ### Verbose and Verbosity Options

 The `verbose_option` provides a simple verbosity toggle between the `logging.DEBUG` and default log level output.
-The `verbosity_option` provides a configurable verbosity level that can be sent to any log level by passing that level name as the argument.
+The `verbosity_option` provides a configurable verbosity level that can be set to any log level by passing that level name as the argument.
 The clickext custom level `QUIET` can also be set.

 ```
 import logging